scriptorron/indi_pylibcamera/README.md

 by yourself.
 Instructions can be found here: https://github.com/indilib/indi.
 The scripts on https://gitea.nouspiro.space/nou/astro-soft-build automate compilation and installation.
   A Raspberry Pi Zero does not have enough RAM to compile with 4 threads in parallel: you need to do `make -j1` instead of `make -j4`.
-Finally, after installation, you need to have a working INDI server: `indiserver -v indi_simulator_telescope`
+Finally, after installation, you should to have a working INDI server: `indiserver -v indi_simulator_telescope`
 - Some Python packages require matching versions of system libraries.
 They must be installed with `apt`:
 ```commandline
 sudo apt install python3-pip libcamera-apps python3-picamera2 python3-lxml python3-astropy python3-numpy python3-venv